dgor82/dgor82.github.io/style_guide_code.md

 Exceptions in the name of pragmatism are frequent though, especially in lower level code that other modules won't come to depend on, or when a very flat inheritance hierarchy (e.g. 1 level) is virtually guaranteed.

+# Explicitness over Conciseness

+Examples:
+1. Configure IDE to suggest or require `sealed` keyword for classes without inheritors.
+This way we document the fact and are made aware when we change the design by being forced to remove the keyword.

+2. Configure IDE to require `static` keyword for annonymous lambdas that don't use a closure of a variable outside of the lambda's scope.
+This makes the compiler treat it differently and reduces the load on the GC, in the spirit of avoiding premature pessimisation.

 # Mixed Paradigm (OOP ⋃ FP)